 Top 10 Sex Demons

 Popobawa first appeared on the island of Pemba in 1965, and sightings have been reported as recently as 2007.
 There are several different theories about Popobawa’s origin.
-Some say it is an angry spirit created by a Sheikh to take vengeance on his neighbours.
+Some say it is an angry spirit created by a Sheikh to take vengeance on his neighbors.
 In 2007, Researcher Benjamin Radford investigated Popobawa and found that its roots are in Islam, the dominant religion of the area.
-According to Radford, “holding or reciting the Koran is said to keep the Popobawa at bay, much as the Bible is said to dispel Christian demons.”
+According to Radford “holding or reciting the Koran is said to keep the Popobawa at bay, much as the Bible is said to dispel Christian demons.”

-Chiloé, an island off the south of Chile, is said to be home to the Trauco, a sexually potent Dwarf with the power to paralyze women with a look, before having sex with them.
+Chiloé, an island off the south of Chile, is said to be home to the Trauco, a sexually potent Dwarf with the power to paralyze women with a look before having sex with them.
 The Trauco is described as being ugly and goblin-like, often wearing a hat and suit.
-His feet are stumps and he communicates through a series of grunts.
+His feet are stumps, and he communicates through a series of grunts.
 Some reports suggest the Trauco doesn’t even need to have intercourse with his victims, that he can, in fact, impregnate them with his gaze.

 El Trauco’s wife, La Fiura, is said to be a grotesquely ugly dwarf with the ability to cast a “sickness spell” against anyone who rejects her sexual advances.
 Her breath is so foul it can physically scar a human and turn animals lame.
 Despite her appearance, she is generally irresistible to men and, after having intercourse with them, she drives them insane.

 The most well-known sex demon, the Succubus, is a female demon who takes the form of an attractive seductress to seduce men.
 It is generally believed that the Succubus legend came about due to the medieval preoccupation with sin, especially the sexual sins of women.